 I am also the academic coordinator of the yearly Debating Development series organized at our University .

 At the Faculty of Biology and in cooperation with the Institute of Environment & Sustainable Development I am teaching a course on Sustainable Development.

-I am also involved as a guest lecturer on environmental governance in the Master of Territorial Development at the Universidad Centroamericana (UCA), Nicaragua.
+I am also involved as a lecturer on territorial development and environmental governance in the teaching programmes we organize with our partners in Central America.